IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_syllabus.md

 audio (podcast, etc.)
 * print medium

+The Senior Project can also be a team-based project if your teammate is also taking this semester of Senior Project.

 ## Your Commitment to Senior Project
 Excerpt from the book *Anything You Want* by Derek Sivers